-Wayne County North Carolina assistance programs.
+Assistance programs Wayne County North Carolina.

-Find the leading agencies for financial help and free items.
-Below are churches, charities, and government assistance in Wayne County.
-They provide emergency help for rent or utility bills, grants, free food from pantries, and also clothes, school supplies, and more.
-Struggling families in the Goldsboro area can also get free medical or dental care, foreclosure counseling, Christmas toys, and other financial aid.
+Find how to get financial help and free items in Wayne County NC.
+Below are churches, charities, and government benefits for low-income families, single moms and the elderly.
+Agencies provide emergency help for rent or utility bills, grant money, free food from pantries, and also clothes, school supplies, and more.
+Get financial assistance near you in Wayne County NC.

-Counseling and free advice is provided too.
+- Counseling and free advice is provided too.
 The overall mission of WAGES and the Self-sufficiency Project is to provide comprehensive case management, financial counseling, resources to assist with medical bills, and other aid that will strengthen and empower the entire family unit by equipping every family served with the skills needed to help themselves over the long term.

-They are located at 601 Royall Ave. in Goldsboro, North Carolina.
-Phone number (919) 736-4268.
+They are located at 601 Royall Ave., Goldsboro, NC 27534.
+Phone number is 919-734-1178.

 Wayne County NC assistance for bills, housing, and free counseling

 - Various worship centers and classes for counseling.